krakjoe/pcov/README.md

 Differences in Performance
 ==========================

 The differences in performance of Xdebug and PCOV are not slight.
-Xdebug is a first and foremost a debugging extension, and when you load it, you incur the overhead of a debugger even when it's disabled.
+Xdebug is first and foremost a debugging extension, and when you load it, you incur the overhead of a debugger even when it's disabled.
 PCOV is less than 1000 lines of code (not including CFG) and doesn't have anything like the overhead of a debugger.